Death flights: Argentina

 On 12 March 2016, Interpol, through the National Police of Colombia, arrested Juan Carlos Francisco Bossi in the city of Medellín.
-Also known as El doctor, Bossi is credited with activating the death flights during the Dirty War and wanted by Argentine authorities for taking part in death flights and forced disappearances of over 30,000 people.
-After his arrest, Bossi confessed to the Colombian authorities of being responsible for the deaths of 6,000 individuals.
+Also known as El doctor, Bossi was accused of activating the death flights during the Dirty War and was wanted by Argentine authorities for taking part in death flights and forced disappearances of over 30,000 people.
+After his arrest, Bossi confessed to the Colombian authorities to being responsible for the deaths of 6,000 individuals.